4d/docs/docs/FormObjects/properties_Action.md

 If you want to enable drag and/or drop for a particular object, you need to enable the corresponding property.
 In this case, any drag or drop operation performed on the object when the form is executed triggers its corresponding form event.
 You then must manage the drag-and-drop action using a method.
 For more information, refer to Drag and Drop in the 4D Language Reference manual.

->**Note** <br>The Droppable property can be assigned to non-enterable objects.
+>The Droppable property can be assigned to non-enterable objects.
 This way the develop can program the desired response to an object being dropped on a non-enterable field or variable.

 To drag and drop an object to another object, you must select the Draggable property for that object in the Property List window.
 In a drag-and-drop operation, the object that you drag is the source object.